pingcap/docs/br/backup-and-restore-overview.md

 #### Restore performance and impact on TiDB clusters

 - Data restore is performed at a scalable speed.
-Generally, the speed is 100 MB/s per TiKV node.
-BR only supports restoring data to a new cluster and uses the resources of the target cluster as much as possible.
+Generally, the speed is 100 MB/s per TiKV node. br command-line tool only supports restoring data to a new cluster and uses the resources of the target cluster as much as possible.
 For more details, see [Restore performance and impact](/br/br-snapshot-guide.md#restore-performance-and-impact).
 - On each TiKV node, PITR can restore log data at 30 GiB/h.
 For more details, see [PITR performance and impact](/br/br-pitr-guide.md#performance-and-impact).

 ## Backup storage

-BR supports backing up data to Amazon S3, Google Cloud Storage (GCS), Azure Blob Storage, NFS, and other S3-compatible file storage services.
+TiDB supports backing up data to Amazon S3, Google Cloud Storage (GCS), Azure Blob Storage, NFS, and other S3-compatible file storage services.
 For details, see the following content:

 - [Specify backup storage in URL](/br/backup-and-restore-storages.md#url-format)
 - [Configure access privileges to backup storages](/br/backup-and-restore-storages.md#authentication)